kaizer1v/kaizer1v.github.io/_posts/2016-05-28-problem-solving.md

 ### FRAME THE PROBLEM STATEMENT
 Translating the problem into a definite question helps understanding the problem better.
-Ensure to make the question SMART which means the problem is
+Ensure to make the question SMART which means the problem is:

-1. Specific - a clearly defined goal
+1. **S**pecific: a clearly defined goal
-2. Measurable - a metric against which you will judge your actions that helps you track progress
+2. **M**easurable - a metric against which you will judge your actions that helps you track progress
-3. Achievable - based on the time and resources at your disposal
+3. **A**chievable - based on the time and resources at your disposal
-4. Relevant - which aligns to your greater goals
+4. **R**elevant - which aligns to your greater goals
 5. Time Bound - that contains a time frame which will help you plan your actions

 ### IDENTIFYING POTENTIAL CAUSES